tulasiramreddy/tulasiramreddy.github.io/isb_eco_panel_data.md

 **Pre-requisites:** Familiarity with basic statistical concepts such as estimation techniques, hypothesis testing, and probability distributions.
 Exposure to regression analysis, including simple linear regression and multiple regression, is essential.
-Understanding of Linear algebra and multivariate calculus (derivatives and integrals) (derivatives and integrals) is necessary.
+Understanding of Linear algebra and multivariate calculus (derivatives and integrals)  is necessary.

 | Lecture   | Date   | Contents     | Supplementary material |
 | :------------- | :----------: | -----------: | -----------: |